Planet of Exile

 Planet of Exile is a 1966 science fiction novel by American writer Ursula K. Le Guin, part of her Hainish Cycle.
-It was first published as an Ace Double following the tête-bêche format, bundled with Mankind Under the Leash by Thomas M. Disch.
-In 2017, the rights for a movie were acquired by Los Angeles Media Fund.
+It was first published as an Ace Double novel using the tête-bêche format, paired with Mankind Under the Leash by Thomas M. Disch.

 Plot summary

-The story is set on Werel, the third planet of the Gamma Draconis system.
-The planet has an orbital period of 60 Earth years, and is approaching its correspondingly long winter.
-The main characters belong to one of two major groups: Wold and his daughter Rolery are members of the Tevarans, a tribe of humanoids indigenous to the planet.
-Jakob Agat is a young man from a dwindling colony of Earth humans that have been effectively marooned on the planet.
-The people do not accept the other group as humans, and they referres to it in several conversations during the book.
+The story is set on Werel, the third planet of the Gamma Draconis star system.
+The planet has an orbital period of 60 Earth years and is approaching its correspondingly long winter.
+The main characters belong to one of two major groups.
+Wold and his daughter Rolery are members of the Tevarans, a tribe of humanoids indigenous to the planet.
+Jakob Agat is a young man from a dwindling colony of Earth humans who have been effectively marooned on the planet.
+The people do not accept the other group as humans, and they refer to it in several conversations during the book.
 The genetic difference is significant enough to prevent interbreeding.

 The relationship between the two groups has long been tense and characterized by limited interaction.
-However, with the approaching dangers of winter and the group of the Gaal, they need to cooperate to save their people.
-It is the visit of curious young Rolery to the colony of Earth humans that becomes a sign that things are changing.
+However, with the approaching dangers of winter and the group of the Gaal, the groups must cooperate to save their people.
+The visit of curious young Rolery to the colony of Earth humans becomes a sign that the situation is changing.